IndaPlus22/olleth-simulation/README.md

 ```

 ## Startup function and particle creation
 To create particles we need to create materials and meshes for them.
-We do that by using structs
+We do that by using structs.
 ``` rust

 //Simple struct to handle the  particles material